McMahon family: History

 Vince and Linda McMahon have two children, Shane and Stephanie.
 Shane is married to Marissa Mazzola, and Stephanie is married to Paul Levesque, known as Triple H. Stephanie and Paul have three daughters: Aurora Rose, Murphy Claire, and Vaughn Evelyn.
 Shane and Marissa have three sons: Declan James, Kenyon Jesse, and Rogan Henry.

 Linda McMahon stepped down as CEO of WWE to run for the United States Senate in Connecticut.
 Their son, Shane, left WWE in 2010 to become chairman and CEO of YOU On Demand Inc., a New York City-based company operating primarily in China.
 Shane returned to WWE in 2016 as an on-screen talent.
 Vince, Stephanie, and Shane were the only three members born into the McMahon family working under the brand as of 2021.
 As of June 2016, the WWE had a market cap of over $1.38 billion.
 In December 2016, Linda was nominated to be the Administrator of the Small Business Administration by President Donald Trump, and she held the position from 2017 to 2019.

 In January 2023, speculation arose that WWE had been placed for sale.
 Hours before WrestleMania 39 Night two, CNBC reported via multiple sources that a deal between WWE and Endeavor, the parent company of Ultimate Fighting Championship (UFC), was imminent.
 The deal involved a merger of WWE with the UFC into a new publicly-traded company, with Endeavor holding a 51% stake.
 The sale was confirmed the next day, on April 3, 2023.
 WrestleMania 39 subsequently became the final WrestleMania event under McMahon family ownership, though Vince maintained his position as executive chairman of WWE.
-The sale was finalized on September 12, with the 2023 Payback being the final major event produced by WWE under the McMahon family ownership.
+The sale was finalized on September 12, with 2023 Payback being the final major event produced by WWE under the McMahon family ownership.
 WWE and UFC subsequently became divisions under a new entity called TKO Group Holdings.
 By early 2024, Vince McMahon (no longer the majority stockholder in WWE) was removed due to a sex trafficking scandal involving a former employee.